jefferson-health/JSDataRouter/readme.md

 This library provides a set of default [Express](http://expressjs.com/) routes and handlers for use with [JSData](http://www.js-data.io/) to enable rapid RESTful API prototyping

 ## Installation
-npm install should get you all you need: `npm install jsdatarouter`
+npm install should get you all you need: `npm install --save jsdatarouter`

 ## Usage
 The JSDataRouter is an ES6 class that takes a JSData resource definition (the same returned by [DS.defineResource](http://www.js-data.io/docs/dsdefineresource)) and express [router](http://expressjs.com/en/4x/api.html#router) object in its constructor and sets up RESTful routes and handlers on the router passed in.
 If no router is provided it will create a new one using `express.Router()`